Updates: Charge against COK Investigator Dropped! Three Former Employees Plead Guilty to Criminal Cruelty to Animals – Sentencing in Late April

 Criminal Cruelty Cases: The video footage showing hideous abuse of newborn calves that Taylor provided to authorities also led to criminal animal cruelty charges against three people who were caught by COK’s camera abusing these very young and fragile animals.
 Two defendants pleaded guilty in February and are scheduled for sentencing on April 29.
-A third defendant filed a not-guilty plea and has a pre-trial conference on April 3.
-Read the full case update and watch the CBS-Denver news report.
+A third defendant filed a guilty plea in early April and will be sentenced in June.
+Read the full case updates and news coverage.

 “If this facility had been a slaughter plant, the USDA would have shut them down.” - Dr. Temple Grandin

 “These workers should be prosecuted to the fullest extent the law allows.” – Dr. Bernard Rollin & Terry Engle

 “William Wailes with CSU’s Animal Science Dept. says this has given the livestock industry a black eye” – KUSA-TV

 In 2013, a COK undercover investigator worked inside Quanah Cattle Co.
 (QCC), an animal agribusiness company in Kersey, Colorado that purchases newborn calves from surrounding dairy factories and temporarily confines them before shipping them out to be raised for their meat.